orbeon/orbeon-forms-doc/Form-Runner:-Autosave.md

   value="5000"/>
 ```

-[SINCE Orbeon Forms 4.4] If the value is 0 or negative, autosaving is disabled.
+[SINCE Orbeon Forms 4.4]

+If the value of `oxf.fr.detail.autosave-delay` is 0 or negative, autosaving is disabled.

 The following property enables or disable autosave for a given persistence provider.
 This is because autosave requires support from the persistence provider.